sig1nt/sig1nt.github.io/_posts/2024-01-27-swarevealer.md

 I've finally gotten a chance to catch up on my steadily increasing backlog of RSS articles, and one in particular from Luke Jennings at Push Security [caught my eye](https://pushsecurity.com/blog/okta-swa/).
 Luke took a look at the Okta functionality around SWA's and what kinds of security guarantees they provide.
 I strongly recommend you give the article a read through before continuing, as this post will be based on the information included there.

 Luke did not include a PoC with their blog post, but I wanted to have this for future testing, so I set out to build one myself.
-The final product of this can be found [on my github](https://github.com/sig1nt/SWArevealer), which will be live by the time this blogpost is published.
+The final product of this can be found [on my github](https://github.com/sig1nt/SWArevealer), which will be live by the time this blog post is published.
 This tool allows one to specify an Okta account and it's login credentials, and will enumerate and extract all the SWA passwords assigned to that account, even those hidden from the user normally.
-This can be very useful if you've already compromised an Okta account and now want to escalate privledge or exapnd your password collection.
+This can be very useful if you've already compromised an Okta account and now want to escalate privilege or expand your password collection.

 About halfway into building this tool, I realized that Luke was researching the new Okta Identity Engine accounts, while my PoC was being built against Okta Classic.
 While OIE is the future of Okta, an informal survey of whoever would respond to my Discord questions determined that enough Okta Classic still exists that a documenting of my research on how to implement this tool would be helpful. **None of the research presented here exposes any previously undisclosed security issues in Okta.**